Moohan/CompteurDePointsTarotTranslation/README.md

 ## How to help?

-Be free to perform PR, after a check your changes will be integrated into the application the next update
+Be free to perform PR, after a check your changes will be integrated into the application with the next update

 ## Contributors